booleanhunter-tech-blog/kartpool-boilerplate/README.md

 3. **Install [GDAL](https://gdal.org/) (Required for Django to interface with PostGIS)**
     - `sudo apt-get install libpq-dev python-dev`
-    - `sudo apt-get install binutils libproj-dev gdal-bin`
+    - `sudo apt-get install binutils libproj-dev gdal-bin` If you need to work with GIS data in Python on Windows, you can install the "pyproj" and "gdal" Python packages using "pip" as follows:
+    `pip install pyproj`

+    `pip install gdal`

 4. **Create a python virtual environment using `venv`** `python -m venv ~/python-virtual-environments/kartpool`